ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2025-10-11】[DearVa / Everywhere](https://github.com/DearVa/Everywhere) - A context-aware AI assistant for your desktop.
+Ready to respond intelligently, seamlessly integrating multiple LLMs and MCP tools.
 * 【2025-10-01】[Bluegrams / Vividl](https://github.com/Bluegrams/Vividl) - Modern Windows GUI for youtube-dl/ yt-dlp.
 Download videos from hundreds of websites.
 * 【2025-10-01】[BrighterCommand / Brighter](https://github.com/BrighterCommand/Brighter) - A framework for building messaging apps with .NET and C#.
 * 【2025-09-30】[builtbybel / xd-AntiSpy](https://github.com/builtbybel/xd-AntiSpy) - The successor to xp-AntiSpy, designed for the modern Windows experience